Learn about MetricSets in APM π

 Comparing Monitoring MetricSets and Troubleshooting MetricSets π

-Because endpoint-level and service-level MMS include a subset of the metrics that TMS include, you might notice that metric values for a service are slightly different depending on the context in Splunk APM.
+Because endpoint-level and service-level MMS include a subset of the TMS metrics, you might notice that metric values for a service are different depending on the context in Splunk APM.
+This is because MMS are the basis of the dashboard view, and MMS can only have a kind

 of SERVER